Earned Value Management Tutorial

 Earned Value (EV)

-Earned Value is the evaluation of the worth of the work performed to date which allows project manager to quantify progress as a financial amount.
+Earned Value is the evaluation of the worth of the work performed to date which allows the project manager to quantify progress as a financial amount.
 If the project is stopped today, Earned Value will give you the value of work performed.
-Earned value stated directly is how much value you have earned on the project in a given time.
+The earned value stated directly is how much value you have earned on the project in a given time.

-Lets assume that we are managing a highway project and the project is 5 months along.
-Below graph shows budgeted cost verses actual cost situation.
+Let’s assume that we are managing a highway project and the project is 5 months along.
+Below graph shows budgeted cost versus actual cost situation.

 Cost and Earned Value Graph

-Planned Value, Actual Cost and Earned Value are essential measurements of earned value management.
+In this Earned Value Management Tutorial, we discuss the three metrics (Planned Value, Actual Cost and Earned Value) used for Earned Value Analysis.
 These elements can be used to develop a basic overview of your project status.

 - Earned Value is the value of the work performed to date